Help Build "The Center"

 The Center is considering a variety of business incubation options in the hope that entrepreneurs using the facility will develop a steady stream of business and reliable clientele before venturing into their own locations throughout the region.

-Currently, Yoga, Dance, Martial Arts and Art instructors are interested in renting the Center.
+Currently, Yoga, Dance and Art instructors are interested in renting the Center.
 These uses are quite feasible considering the size limitations of the Center.
 Gallery space and sales space is also being considered for budding businesses to sell their artwork or other small sized items.

 The Center may also house a fully equipped professional office available for use by appointment.
 The office would provide users with a desk, phone, fax machine, computer, high speed Internet, scanner, small conference table and other things needed for small business meetings and operations.
 With the limited broadband access throughout Whitman County, this Office will give prospective businesses the professional tools they need for meetings and correspondence.